xiaoxiae/slama.dev/reading.md

 While I believe that all of these are worth a read, I also put a star (⭐) next to those that are truly special (i.e. I've read/listened to them 5+ times) and a crown (👑) next to my favorite one.

+If you have a good book for me to read, let me know and I'll be happy to check it out!

 ### Fantasy

 #### Brandon Sanderson